- Manufactured Home

 If you have any questions or need help with the process, contact your local Department of Revenue field office.

-An owner of multiple mobile homes may only qualify for the exemption for his or her two mobile homes with the lowest assessed values.
+- An owner of multiple mobile homes may only qualify for this exemption for his or her two mobile homes with the lowest assessed values.

 Mobile or Manufactured Home Property Taxes